ghst-dnce/FA_project/README.md

-# Fixed Assets Management System
+# Basic Fixed Asset Management System
 This is a first draft of a python script.
 My goal is to eventually build a fixed assets management system that generates QR codes to make data storage and acessibility easier for accountants.